Hundreds of families are waiting years for an autism diagnosis for their child, leaving youngsters totally unsupported at school, says Priory expert

 “The psychiatrist will rule out any other illness that can occur alongside autism and will then organise for the patient to have a complete assessment with clinicians trained in autism.
 The family will have a thorough diagnostic report promptly.
 The report contains recommendations to help the child after diagnosis, for both the school and family.

-“After diagnosis, the Priory offers services to help families understand which behaviours are due to their child's autism and how to manage these, and which behaviours are the child pushing boundaries and how to tackle this.”
+“After diagnosis, Priory offers services to help families understand which behaviours are due to their child's autism and how to manage these, and which behaviours are the child pushing boundaries and how to tackle this.”

-While autism is a lifelong developmental disorder, the right autism support at the right time can make an enormous difference.
+The right autism support at the right time can make an enormous difference.

-Dr van Zwanenberg added: “People are often reassured that the Priory guarantees the clinicians they meet are experts in diagnosing and understanding autism.
+Dr van Zwanenberg added: “People are often reassured that Priory guarantees the clinicians they meet are experts in diagnosing and understanding autism.

 “Parents sometimes choose to fund a private assessment themselves as they want to ensure that they, and all professionals working with their child, including teachers, understand their children.
 The autism diagnosis definitely helps with this.